The key to getting through the next few months? Learn to love winter. While every…

 Where to drink: If you’re into wine, northwest Michigan is home to over 60 wineries.
-Check out the Leelanau Peninsula for some lovely vineyards, including 45 North, Big Little Wines and Mawby, known for their bubbles.
+Check out the Leelanau Peninsula for some lovely vineyards, including 45 North, Big Little Wines, and Mawby, known for their bubbles.
 Across the bay, you’ll find Bonobo Winery, a lovely spot owned by HGTV star Connor Oosterhouse and wife, actress Amy Smart.

 Quirky stop: Visit Saint Ignace’s Mystery Spot, an area where gravity, allegedly, seems to have gone haywire.
-Is it a natural phenomenon… or cheesy tourist roadside stop?
+Is it a natural phenomenon… or a cheesy tourist roadside stop?
 Hmm… maybe both.

-Love hiking, kayaking and stunning alpine views?
+Love hiking, kayaking, and stunning alpine views?
 Those are just a few reasons why you should plan a visit to Northwest Washington’s North Cascades National Park, aka the American Alps.

 Why visit now?
 Though the season is short (there’s often snow and ice on the peaks until July!), it’s really where this park shines.

 Where to stay: Book a lakeside room or cabin at the Lodge at Stehekin.
 Accommodations are basic, but the surroundings make this one of the most jaw-dropping hotels in the country.
-The tiny old-school frontier community (population: 75) is only accessible by float plane, hiking, horseback or boat (book the Lady of the Lake ferry).
+The tiny old-school frontier community (population: 75) is only accessible by float plane, hiking, horseback, or boat (book the Lady of the Lake ferry).
 There’s no cell service and only one public satellite phone available in the valley.
 You won’t find groceries here (so come prepared!), but the lodge does have a restaurant and general store.
 There’s also a great pastry shop, ranch, and lots of camping.

 Interesting fact: Though one of the least visited National Parks, it’s a mere 2.5-hour drive from Seattle… why not spend a few days in the city, then head up here for some fresh mountain air?

 Where to hike: 400 miles of trails mean there’s something for every ability.
-The 1.8-mile trek to Lake Dorothy boasts views of the lake and granite cliffs—there’s a few trails that shoot off from here, offering a little more solitude.
+The 1.8-mile trek to Lake Dorothy boasts views of the lake and granite cliffs—there are a few trails that shoot off from here, offering a little more solitude.
 Families will love the short hikes from Rainy Pass, including the one-mile long Rainy Lake trail, the two-mile Lake Ann route, plus a handful of other longer loops featuring views into the Glacier Peak Wilderness and Stephen Mather Wilderness areas.

 Read more about North Cascades here.